VirtusLab/infrastructure-as-types/README.md

 Bootstrapping and maintaining a distributed system required by the business is often challenging and costly.
 Real-world use cases come with complexity that YAMLs ans JSONs can't reliably express.

-The plan is simple, provide a set of tools for **micro-system infrastructure development**:
+The plan for PoC is simple, provide a set of tools for **micro-system infrastructure development**:
 - High-level Scala DSL describing a **graph of your (micro)services and their connectivity**
 - Low-level Scala DSL for Kubernetes manifest resources (incl.
 CRDs)
 - Scala Kubernetes Controllers/Operators library